guylamar2006/SteamNix/README.md

 Username: steamos
 Password: steamos
 ```
 * Use "passwd" to change password, then delete line in nixos config with password.
+Rebuild with "sudo nixos-rebuild switch".

 # TODO